cable-viraj/flytbase_assignment_Viraj/README.txt

+Make sure you download the Project Explanation Doc file wherein the details of this project have been thoroughly documented

 In order to view my project in unity, please install Unity hub on your system.

 Install unity editor version 2022.3.62f1 LTS from downloads section in Unity Hub